Cordell Hull: DNC chairman

-Hull was elected to the United States House of Representatives where he served 11 terms (1907–1921 and 1923–1931) totaling 22 years.
-As a member of the powerful Ways and Means committee, he fought for low tariffs and "almost singlehandedly" wrote the federal income tax law of 1913.
-He also served as a local judge from 1913 to 1917.
-After his defeat in the congressional election of 1920, he served as chairman of the Democratic National Committee.
 He was one of several candidates for president at the 1928 Democratic National Convention, which ultimately chose Al Smith as nominee.
 Hull was influential in advising Albert Gore, Sr. to run for the U.S. Congress in 1938.
 Hull recorded twenty-five years of combined service in the House and the Senate.

 Secretary of State

+Arrival in Foggy Bottom

 Signing of the United States-Canada Trade Agreement.
 Seated, L-R: Cordell Hull, William L. M. King and Franklin D. Roosevelt in Washington, on November 16, 1935.

 Japanese Ambassador Admiral Kichisaburō Nomura (left) and Special Envoy Saburō Kurusu (right) meet Hull on 17 November 1941, two weeks before the attack on Pearl Harbor (7 December 1941).

 Hull and Chinese Ambassador Wei Daoming at the State Department exchanging ratifications of the 1943 treaty abolishing extraterritorial rights of the United States in China.

 Hull won election to the Senate in 1930, but resigned from it in 1933 to become Secretary of State.
 Hull became one of Roosevelt's strongest Southern allies during the 1932 presidential campaign.

-Roosevelt named him Secretary of State and appointed him to lead the American delegation to the London Economic Conference, which then collapsed when Roosevelt rejected its main plans.
-In 1943, Hull served as United States delegate to the Moscow Conference.
-At times, his main objective was to enlarge foreign trade and lower tariffs.
-Some of the issues concerning the American role in World War II, were handled by Roosevelt working through Sumner Welles, the second-ranking official at the State Department, which caused conflicts between the two.
-Hull did not attend the summit meetings that Roosevelt had with Winston Churchill and Joseph Stalin.
-In 1943 Hull ended Welles's career at the State Department by threatening to expose allegations of his homosexuality dating back to 1941, and Hull threatened to resign if Welles was not let go due to the allegations and possibly concern that they could be used to blackmail Welles.
+As Secretary of State, Hull was critical of aspects of Roosevelt's New Deal, which he saw as corrupting Jefferson's vision of what America should be like, but he rarely expressed his disagreements as he was deeply loyal to the Democratic party and did not wish a return to the divisions of the 1920s.
+Hull believed that the role of the federal government in the economy should be more or less what Jefferson had prescribed, and felt that Roosevelt was vastly overreaching with his New Deal policies.
+Nevertheless, Hull was supportive of both social welfare and what he called "much needed reforms;" something that he noted to Roosevelt.
+In his memoirs, Hull paid tribute Roosevelt as “one of the greatest social reformers in our modern history.”